 What do Sundar Pichai (CEO of Google), Satya Nadella (CEO of Microsoft), Shantanu Narayen (CEO of Adobe) Ajay Bhatt (the father of the USB standard) have in common?

 They all graduated first from Indian universities.
-This is because the field of Engineering and Technology is deeply embedded into the Indian education system and culture, and people are intrinsically motivated for success.
+This is because the field of Engineering and Technology is deeply embedded into the Indian education system and culture, and people are intrinsically motivated to success.

 So, the bottom line is a blockchain developer from many major countries like the USA, UK, Australia, Germany, etc., can set you back $80- $300 an hour.
 In comparison, an Indian developer with similar qualifications and experience will cost you $40-$150 an hour.
 Can you see the difference?
 You get the same value for half the money if you decide to outsource your blockchain app development to India.